SEO tips for beginners

 Create fresh content, regularly

-Search engines rank sites regularly updated with relevant, engaging content.
-Regular updates will keep your readers coming back for more and give you something to shout about on your social pages.
+Search engines like sites which are regularly updated with relevant, engaging content.
+Regular updates will keep your readers coming back for more and give you something to shout about on other channels like social media.

 This will let you work out a posting schedule that works for your business, so that fresh content is always just around the corner.